adunato/writer/README.md

 ---

-Suggestions and bug reports are welcome!
-Feel free to create issues and submit pull requests.

-If any of the above sounds like a corporate sales pitch, blame Chat GPT for overdoing its "grammar checks".
+If any of the above sounds like a corporate sales pitch, blame Chat GPT for getting carried away with its "grammar checks".